Arman75462/EtchASketch/README.md

    - The application allows you to interactively draw and erase on the grid by hovering and clicking.

 7. **Reset Eraser**:
-   - Clicking the color picker will reset the eraser tool, so you can start drawing again.
+   - Clicking the color picker or the clear button will reset the eraser tool, so you can start drawing again.

 ## Contributing